-- 1. DSI is a form of evaluation and shall be subject to Article XII of the Policies of the Board of Trustees and to the relevant provisions of the Agreement with the United University Professions. - 2.
+- 2. Individual vice presidents will be able to determine the number and monetary amount of awards granted for their division. - 3.
+The plan will not assume that professional excellence is equally distributed among centers, departments or divisions.
+Additionally, the plan should neither discriminate between smaller and larger professional units, nor among professional units with varying average salaries. - 4.
+Nominations and recommendations for an individual shall be based upon professional service from July 1 to June 30 of the designated year.
+The date of eligibility shall not be determined by the date of any other discretionary salary increase such as inequity, disparity, or one that may accompany promotion.
+Adjustments may favor both annual and long-term activity. - C. Regarding Procedures - DSI is a form of evaluation and shall be subject to Article XII of the Policies of the Board of Trustees and to the relevant provisions of the Agreement with the United University Professions. - 2.
 The president will initiate and announce the process and timetable for determining DSI in a timely fashion so that adequate time is available at each level for deliberations. - 3.
 All discretionary funds will be held in the President's Office pending final recommendations. - 4.
 The president will inform the professional staff of any prior allocation of funds from the pool of discretionary funds for inequity correction, affirmative action, or other special purpose. - 5.
 At the time the DSI process is initiated, the president shall reiterate the criteria that will be used to rate candidates for DSI.